oppia/oppia-web-developer-docs/Codebase-Analysis.md

     return _check_docs_utils.Docstring(docstring)
 ```

-We understand that the return value of this function is of type _check_docs_utils.Docstring(docstring).
-Now, checking the imports at the top of the page:
+This tells us that the return value of this function is of type `_check_docs_utils.Docstring(docstring)`.
+Now, checking the imports at the top of the page shows:

 `from pylint.extensions import _check_docs_utils`

-So, the pylint.extensions._check_docs_utils has a class called 'Docstring' defined
-and this is type of class_doc (the class can be verified online, since pylint is another
+So, the pylint.extensions._check_docs_utils has a class called `Docstring` defined, and this is the type of `class_doc`.
+(This can be verified by looking at the pylint source code, since pylint is an open source library).
-open source library.)

-2. 'init_doc':
+### 'init_doc':

-Similarly, following the above reasoning, the 'init_doc' can also be reasonably
-estimated to be an argument of type 'Docstring'.
-Since the function in concern is
-titled 'check_functiondef_params', the 'init_doc' logically comes out to be "the
-Docstring class instance represnting the docstrings of the constructor for a class."
+Similarly, following the above reasoning, the `init_doc` can also be reasonably estimated to be an argument of type `Docstring`.
+Since the function in question is titled `check_functiondef_params`, the `init_doc` logically comes out to be "the Docstring class instance that represents the docstrings of the constructor for a class."

-3. 'class_node':
+### 'class_node':

-Searching around the custom_lint_checks.py file for occurences of node and a possible
-type relation, we come across:
+Searching around the custom_lint_checks.py file for occurrences of node and a possible type relation, we come across:

 ```
 func_node = node.frame()